 On September 11, 1976, the University of Houston arrived on the big stage.

 Bill Yeoman and his Cougar football team were in Waco for the school’s first-ever Southwest Conference game.
-After 5 years of waiting, UH beat Baylor, 23-5, in a game that would go down in Cougar lore.
+After five years of waiting, UH beat Baylor, 23-5, in a game that would go down in Cougar lore.

 Houston started recruiting for the SWC in 1972 and signed a star-studded class in early 1973.
-That class would become the backbone of the team that entered the SWC and included seven players that would be all-conference.
+That class would become the backbone of the team that entered the SWC and included seven players who would be all-conference.

 UH slipped to 2-8 in 1975 as the UH defense allowed 245 total points.
 To put that in perspective: from 1951 to 1981, the Cougar defense gave up 208 points or more just twice: 1975 and 1977 (UH followed up both of those “bad” defensive years with SWC titles).